-Union Presbyterian Seminary provides computing, printing, electronic mail, and Internet access services to assist students in their coursework and correspondence and to enhance their campus life while enrolled at Union Presbyterian Seminary and toward being faithful stewards of time and human and natural resources.
+Union Presbyterian Seminary provides computing, printing, electronic mail, and Internet access services to assist students in their coursework and correspondence, as well as to enhance their campus life.
+These services are provided with the expectation that students will be faithful stewards of time as well as human and natural resources.
 The entire Union Presbyterian Seminary information technology system is the property of the institution and is provided to students with the expectation that they will use these resources responsibly.
 Union Presbyterian Seminary retains ultimate authority and ownership rights over its computers, computer network, and the data residing thereon, including the right to access and inspect computer and data accounts that reside on computer systems that are owned and/or provided to students by the institution.